XCLab/VCF2CNA/README.md

 ### Running the application

-To run the application use the run.sh bash script
+To run the application use the execute.py python script

 ```
 python execute.py [FILENAME][FILEPATH][OUTPUT_DIRECTORY]